living-atlases/generator-living-atlas-web/README.md

 considerable.

 This web tool tries to minimize this initial effort.
-Using a web assistant and asking some basic questions you can generate & download your inventories, and a compatible html/css theme tailored for you LA portal.
+Using a web assistant and asking some basic questions you can generate & download your initial inventories, and a compatible html/css theme, tailored for you LA portal.

 This is inspired in other similar tools like the [Bootstrap customization tool](https://getbootstrap.com/docs/3.4/customize/).